odeke-em/wordSuggestions/README.md

 Usage:
 ========
+  To fire up the program which now has a GUI:

-  + make && ./exec/autoCorrect resources/wordlist.txt resources/stitched.ch 0.75
+  + make && ./exec/main resources/wordlist.txt resources/stitched.ch 0.75

     Expands to: